 But what does that have to do with a new site I launched called Creator Courses?
 Everything!
 I decided that as well as do an intro course on Gutenberg, I would launch a new brand.
 Here’s how I did it, and why.

 You might know my freelance origin story.
 It’s one I tell a lot, at WordCamps and on podcasts.
 I sort of fell into it when I was 15 years old.
 My church asked if I could make them a website.
 After I declined, they offered to pay me.
 Pay me to learn?
 How could I pass it up!
 This predates WordPress, so I did everything using Microsoft Frontpage, then moved Notepad++.
 In 2004, I mentioned to my friend Stephen that I was thinking of building a CMS.
 He showed me WordPress, and the rest is history.
-For over 15 years, I’ve been freelancing and have used WordPress for most of that time.
+For 16 years, I’ve been freelancing.
+I have used WordPress for most of that time.
 I get questions about both topics regularly, and I wanted to create a program for me to help WordPress freelancers specifically.
 So I created the WordPress Freelance Coaching Program.

 Six years ago when I got a job at The University of Scranton, it was a little bittersweet.
 For 2 years following my Masters Degree, I was self-employed.
 The thing that lead me to look for a new job was that I was working out of my parents’ house, and honestly, time was running out on staying on their insurance plan.
 Leaving that world was sad, but I was excited at the notion of working with a team.
 After 3 years at the university, I felt I was ready to do something different and more challenging.